Handling your daughter’s first boyfriend or girlfriend

 What to say (and what not to)

-- Stay calm and supportive when your daughter tells you about her first boyfriend or girlfriend to keep communication open
+Stay calm, supportive and open when your daughter tells you about her first relationship.

 Your daughter’s first boyfriend or girlfriend can feel like a big moment – for her and for you.